See crime rates for the safest cities.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- 33 cities met criteria to be considered for ranking.
+- 40 cities met the criteria for ranking this year.

-- Lone Peak, the combined police department for Alpine and Highland, is our number 1 for the second consecutive year.
+- Lone Peak, the combined police department for Alpine and Highland, is Utah's safest city for the fourth consecutive year.

 The 10 safest cities in Utah